 I love watercress

 Watercress is common and easy to grow.
 This aquatic perennial either floats or creeps in water.
-The succulent green leaves and the white flowers appearing in early summer to mid autumn are delicious and edible.
-Can be eaten raw or cooked.
+The succulent green leaves and the white flowers appearing in early summer to mid autumn, are delicious and edible.
+It can be eaten raw or cooked.

 Very valuable medicinal properties include:

 In some countries it is used as a:

 - asthma remedy.

 Eight simple steps to growing your own watercress

 - Choose 5-10 of the healthiest slips and cut the tops off.

 - Fill your chosen container with quality filtered water.